 Her second book, Shivers Down Your Spine: Cinema, Museums, and the Immersive View (Columbia University Press, 2008), confirmed her expertise in interdisciplinary research across the fields of art history, museum studies, and media archaeology.

 Griffiths’ most recent book, Carceral Fantasies: Cinema and Prison in Early Twentieth-Century America (Columbia University Press, 2016), tells the little-known story of how cinema found a home in the US penitentiary and how the prison and capital punishment emerged as settings and narrative tropes in modern cinema.

 Griffiths won a Guggenheim Fellowship in 2018 for her fourth book, Nomadic Cinema: A Cultural Geography of the Expedition Film.
 In spring 2019 she was in residence as a Mayer Fellow at the Huntington Library in Los Angeles.
 “Nomadic Cinema” was also awarded a Project Development Grant by the American Council of Learned Societies (ACLS) in 2018.

-The recipient of grants from The Institute for Citizens and Scholars, the NEH, the Eugene Lang Foundation, and the Felix Gross Foundation, Griffiths holds a bachelor’s degree from Leicester University, a master’s from the University of London, and a Ph.D. from New York University.
+The recipient of grants from the Waterhouse Family Institute for the Study of Communication and Society, the Institute for Citizens and Scholars, the NEH, the Eugene Lang Foundation, and the Felix Gross Foundation, Griffiths holds a bachelor’s degree from Leicester University, a master’s from the University of London, and a Ph.D. from New York University.
 She lives in Brooklyn, New York.